-If I need to speak to someone about my child's progress in Art, who should I contact and how?
+If I need to speak to someone about my child's progress in Art & design, who should I contact and how?

-Please contact: Mrs C Johnson (Subject Leader), Mrs S Blackburn (Teacher) & Mrs A Purdon (Teacher) via the school office
+Please contact Mrs S Blackburn or Mrs A Purdon via the school office.

 HOW DO I HELP MY CHILD SUCCEED IN DESIGN AND TECHNOLOGY?